11.1 – Corporate Actions

 To illustrate this, let us assume a bonus issue on different ratios – 1:1, 3:1 and 5:1

-|Bonus Issue||No of shares held before bonus||Share price before Bonus issue||Value of Investment||Number of shares held after Bonus||Share price after Bonus issue||Value of Investment|
+|Bonus Issue||No. of shares held before bonus.||Share price before Bonus issue||Value of Investment||No. of shares post Bonus.||Share price after Bonus issue||Value of Investment|

 11.4 – Stock Split